Mistakes in a resume: TOP 13 typical mistakes

 Did you know that there are mistakes in a CV that will ruin your career?
 Recruiters often overlook trivial flaws in a text if an applicant's profile is unique and causes a desire to hire such an employee for a promising project.
 In all other cases, profiles are thoroughly checked and filtered.
 Many factors influence the rejection of a job interview by HR, but we are going to focus on the TOP 13.

-JOBITT experts have analyzed tons of applicants' resumes to highlight the main problems that are featuring almost every resume.
-In that article, we’ll get through main typical mistakes made when writing a resume.
-We’ll also focus on how to avoid them when making a job application.
+JOBITT experts have officially analyzed thousands of job applicants' resumes and highlighted the main problems inherent in almost all profiles.
+In this article, we will find out what typical mistakes are made when writing a resume and how to avoid them when applying for a job.

 Subscribe to updates

 You will receive cool and useful material every week.

 Common Mistakes When Writing a Resume: How to Explain Mistakes to HR

 Sometimes candidates make resume mistakes when writing: spelling, punctuation, or semantic, edits.
 If this happens to you too, do not rush to get upset because minor errors can be smoothed, or you can explain the situation to HR, who will help you get away from a tricky situation.

 Try to point out the problem before you discover it.
 If you have not yet received a response – send HR a letter where you point out the direction of the error and try to level out its significance.
 During the interview itself, make it clear in advance that you made an error in your writing, as well as point out the place in the text and clarify your position.
 It will help save face in front of a potential supervisor and emphasize a professional approach to the case.